Block library

 Parameters:

-• subsys (str or BlockDiagram) – Subsystem as either a filename or a BlockDiagram instance
+• subsys (str or BlockDiagram) – Subsystem as a .bd filepath, module name, or BlockDiagram instance

 • nin (int, optional) – Number of input ports, defaults to 1